pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 # App Context API for Dart SDK

-App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
-PubNub emits real-time events when object data changes.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations, with real-time events on changes.
+To upgrade from Objects v1, see the migration guide.

-Refer to the migration guide for upgrading from Objects v1.

 ## User

 ### Get metadata for all users

-Returns a paginated list of UUID Metadata objects, optionally including the custom data object.
+Returns a paginated list of UUID Metadata objects, optionally including custom data.

 #### Method(s)